ritchie46/ritchievink.com/content/post/aws-serverless.md

 This YAML file is actually the template for the [serverless platform](https://serverless.com/).
 Because it is easy to have all the settings in one file, we also add the settings for our Docker image in this template.

-The serverless framework let's us define a whole serverless AWS Cloudformation stack.
+The serverless framework lets us define a whole serverless AWS Cloudformation stack.
 This means we can define our infrastructure as code.
-This off course has a lot of benefits like source control, parameterized deployment etc.
+This of course has a lot of benefits like source control, parameterized deployment etc.

 ### Requirements
 First install [serverless](https://serverless.com/framework/docs/getting-started/).
 You'll need [NPM and Node.js](https://www.npmjs.com/get-npm) for this.